Lee-AnnC/True_Essence/README.md

 - Clicked on the products page to view the different products.
 Each product having its own seperate description, price and size where applicable.
 - When clicking on a product and adding it to the bag, the user can continue shopping or checkout securely.
 - When checking out there is a summary as to what is in my bag. then if i want to pay click secure check out. complete the personal detail form and fill in the card details.
 The payment goes through.
 - Upon Checkout the user is requested to complete a user information form. on payment the user recieves an email with a detailed description on the transaction.
 - Clicked on the blog page and navigated around it, clicked on the posts and the comment section.If i am logged in i can post or edit my post or delete it. if im not logged in the buttons to edit and delete are not visible to me.

+### Defect Tracking
+    1. When moving images from gitpod to Heroku there were a few that just didnt want to show.
+Had to physically load them seperatly. there was still one that just refused, so it was deleted, then the problem was solved.
+    2. There was a massive spacing above all the headings on all the pages, i have to adjust the media query 768px and remove the

 # Deployment